manatlan/sudoku_resolver/make.md

 Will run every sources

-if you want to run the "optimized" versions :
+if you want to run the "specialized" versions :

 ```
-$ ./make.py optimized
+$ ./make.py specialized
 ```

-if you want to run the "optimized" versions, only mojo ones:
+if you want to run the "specialized" versions, only mojo ones:

 ```
-$ ./make.py optimized --mojo
+$ ./make.py specialized --mojo
 ```

 ## run all tests

 Just type :
 ```
-$ ./make.py . optimized experiments
+$ ./make.py . specialized
 ```

 ## to get stats